Simple Answers Don’t Exist Simple Answers Don’t Exist

 Cultivating relationships with the dead not only brings people comfort in the midst of grief, but also restores meaning to life.
 Vinciane Despret, a Belgian researcher and the author of Our Grateful Dead: Stories of Those Left Behind, talks about the profession of midwifery for the dead and the benefits of returning to home funerals.

-Paulina Małochleb: Who is a death midwife?
+Paulina Małochleb: What is a death midwife?

 Continue reading